amandaguglieri/hackinglife/docs/payloads.md

 ## Creating malware in a Firefox addon

-Use the metasploit module: exploit/multi/browser/firefox_xpi_bootstrapped_addon
+Use the metasploit module to generate the addon: exploit/multi/browser/firefox_xpi_bootstrapped_addon

+It will be served from SRVHOST:SRVPORT/URIPATH.
+This URL you can serve it from a phishing email.